top of page

 Real progress in women’s health begins before the crisis.
 It begins upstream, in the space where prevention should take place, but rarely does.
 For too long, healthcare has waited downstream, pulling women out of the current only after they have been swept under by disease.
 The system has perfected the rescue but neglected the prevention.
 Once a woman is pulled from the current, the treatment begins and rarely ends.
 Symptoms are managed, not eliminated.
 Medication becomes permanent, and patients become customers for life.

 The IWBCA Upstream Health Initiative™ is committed to reversing that pattern.
 The initiative shifts the focus to the source of risk, where early testing, accurate assessment, and education can keep women from ever falling into the depths of disease in the first place.
-This approach redefines prevention as an active standard of care, not a hopeful afterthought.
-Our purpose is simple: stop disease before it begins and to create a healthcare model that values protection over lifelong management.
+This approach redefines prevention as an active standard of care.
+Our purpose is to stop disease before it begins and to create a healthcare model that values protection over lifelong management.

 RESOURCE CENTER